Ishaq-Shaikh/crunchyroll-clone/README.md

 ## 🛠️ Built With

-- **HTML5** – Semantic structure and layout
+- **HTML5** – Semantic structure and layout.
-- **CSS3** – Styling and layout with Flexbox & basic effects
+- **CSS3** – Styling and layout with Flexbox & basic effects.

 ---

 ## 🚫 Limitations

-- ❌ Not responsive (Doesn't adapt to mobile screens)
+- ❌ Not responsive (Doesn't adapt to mobile screens).
-- ❌ No interactivity or JavaScript functionality
+- ❌ No interactivity or JavaScript functionality.
-- ❌ Not connected to any backend or database
+- ❌ Not connected to any backend or database.

 ---